-After being laid off in November 2022, Kara saw the moment as an invitation to realign her career with her lifelong passion: yoga.
+After a corporate layoff in November 2022, Kara saw the moment as an invitation to realign her career with her lifelong passion: yoga.
 Leveraging her 18 years of organizational experience, her love of the practice, and enlisting a yoga studio consultant she opened Yodega—a dream rooted in years of dedication to both personal growth and community.
 Opening the studio in the Logan Square neighborhood, where she's lived since 2007 and raised 3 children, has resulted in the development of an absolutely beautiful community of neighbors and yogis.
-One of her greatest joys has been sharing the studio space with her daughter, Maya, who works alongside her.

 Maria has been teaching yoga for over 20 years.
 She discovered yoga at a physically & mentally stressful time in her life and the effects on her health & wellness were so profound that she made it her vocation to teach.
 Maria infuses her classes with passion, creativity, and a spirit of playfulness and she sees every moment as an opportunity—to embrace life, to care for others, and to love without judgment.
 When not teaching yoga, you can find her at concerts, cooking for friends & family, and driving her vintage 1971 Buick Riviera around Southwest Mighigan.